Over-Stimulated, Overly Friendly Dogs

 Equipment - gentle leader head collars are a great choice for dogs who lunge or bark or stare as you can gently turn their head away from the thing they are focused on.

 Calm entry and exit - how he arrives will set the tone for the rest of the class.
 How he exits sets the tone for the next entry.
 Wait in the car until the crowd has cleared or arrive early to get settled before the crowd assembles.
-Your dog should wait until you have checked that the coast is clear before he leaves the car or follows you through any door.
+Your dog should wait until you have checked to be sure the coast is clear before he leaves the car or follows you through any door.

 Avoid traffic hazards - avoid OTHER maniacs!